-Figures 1 and 3 show the existing AEW&C orbit areas whilst Figures 2 and 4 show the proposed E-7 areas.
+Figures 1 and 3 show the existing E3 orbit areas (highlighted in blue) and MDAs whilst Figures 2 and 4 show the proposed E-7 areas (highlighted in red).
 The existing areas will remain to support NATO E-3 operations until the planned withdrawal from service of the NATO E-3 fleet in 2035.
-It is for this reason that the Sponsor has elected to use them as the "Do-nothing" baseline for comparative assessment of the proposed areas.
+Both the "Do nothing" and "Do minimum" options are assessed against the proposed generation of "Dedicated E-7 areas" in Table 1.